Wilmer & Gertie Penn Home

 Paul & Ann Mary Martin Home

 Ann Mary Hebert Martin and Paul Martin, Sr. began construction on this home in 1948.
 Wilfred and Robert Hebert, Jr., Ann Mary’s brothers, and their cousin, Albert Hebert, assisted Paul in building the house.
 The original structure consisted of cinder blocks, hand-poured into molds by the Hebert brothers.
-Additional architectural features included a floor-to-ceiling, curved glass block Art Deco style window on a front corner of the structure and concrete scroll work adornment on the front steps.
+If people want mold services, they can check out Aqua Lock services .
+Additional architectural features included a floor-to-ceiling, curved glass block Art Deco style window (that had the differences in window films) on a front corner of the structure and concrete scroll work adornment on the front steps.
 The Martin’s son, the late Paul Martin, Jr., and his wife, Carolyn, moved into the home in the early 1970s.
 They removed the glass blocks, added a large den, bonus room and front door portico.
 Their daughter, Amy Tooley, and her husband, Doug, undertook extensive remodeling in 2001.
 Wilfred Hebert, Jr. purchased the house in 2007.

 Back Brusly Oak Tree